Agentic Lending Evk

 • whether the user also wants proof of actual borrowability

-2. Prefer run-evk-workflow as the default end-to-end entrypoint when the user wants the full EVK path.
+3. Prefer preflight-evk-workflow, then run-evk-workflow, as the default end-to-end entrypoints when the user wants the full EVK path.

 • pass recipeId explicitly when known, otherwise let the runner infer from the current EVK recipe catalog